bananasmoothii/SnowWars/README.md

 # SnowWars
 SnowWars is a little plugin that I made very quickly, made for making little minigames called "Snow Wars".
-It is very buggy.
+It is buggy.
 Don't expected a plugin for production, unless you know very well how to use it.
 It doesn't do everything alone

+**This is SnowWars WorldEdit version, so it depends on WorldEdit *(currently not working with FastAsyncWorldEdit)***

 ## How to use:
-1. et the main spawn point with `/snowwars setmainspawn`
+1. Set the main spawn point with `/snowwars setmainspawn`
+2. Use WorldEdit to select the region you want to copy at each game start and go to the spawn point of that region, then do `/snowwars setsource`
-2. Set as many spawn points as there are players with `/snowwars addspawn`
+3. Set as many spawn points as there are players with `/snowwars addspawn`
-3. Ask your players to join with `/snowwars join`.
+4. Ask your players to join with `/snowwars join`.
 You can join for them with `/snowwars join <name>`, or join for everyone in the current world with `*` as name
-4. Start the game with `/snowwwars start`
+5. Start the game with `/snowwwars start`
-5. Optionally stop with `/snowwars stop`
+6. Optionally stop with `/snowwars stop`
+7. `/snowwars reload` might help for some bugs

 ### French messages:
 ```yaml